aiddata/geo-cnn/settings_readme.md

 - base_path: The root of your project directory.
 All data must exist within this directory, as subsequent data paths are generated automatically relative to the base_path
 - mode: Defines whether parameters for training a CNN are generated based on "batch" block or the "csv" block.
 Both of these are top level blocks with their own settings discussed in later sections of this doc.
 The "batch" option allows user to set a range of parameters to create a grid search for training or prediction functions.
 The "csv" option allows user to specify previously run (trained) hashes representing hyperparameters that were defined using a "batch" from a previous run (I have never had a need for this, and it has not been tested recently.)
-- predict: Specifies whether the data used (CSV) for prediction comes from an existing survey ("survey_predict") or a custom set of locations ("source_predict").
-Locations should be specified by "lon" and "lat" columns.

 Version tags must be manually adjusted by the user.
 They can be used to distinguish between various groups of tests, changes in code, or anything else the user whiches to classify as different from existing runs.
 Tags are included in filenames at various stages as described below.
 Filenames also include unique hashes representing a specific set of training/prediction/other parameters, which ensure that every combination of version tag and parameters is unique.
 All tags should be only alphanumeric characters.
 A suggested naming scheme is given as examples below, but it is up to user to choose what works.
 - version: Used during data prep and training (example: "v25")